-No studies on effectiveness or harms of surgical treatment fit our inclusion criteria, largely because of our population of interest (adolescents with scoliosis of <50 degrees at diagnosis); this is consistent with other reviews.
-This situation is due in part to the fact that few studies of surgical treatment provided data on whether included subjects were initially identified through a screening program, or on the severity of scoliosis at the time of diagnosis.
-However, it is also due in large part to the lack of a non-surgical comparison group with AIS (e.g., treated with bracing, exercise, or observation) in most studies, which is in turn a function of the fact that the populations for which each of these interventions is recommended has little or no overlap with the population for whom surgery is recommended in current published guidelines.
+No studies on effectiveness or harms of surgical treatment met our inclusion criteria, largely because of our population of interest (adolescents with scoliosis of $<50^{\circ}$ at diagnosis); this is consistent with other reviews.
+This is due in part to the fact that few studies of surgical treatment provided data on whether included subjects were initially identified through a screening program or on the severity of scoliosis at the time of diagnosis.
+However, it is also due in large part to the lack of a nonsurgical comparison group with AIS (e.g., those treated with bracing, exercise, or observation) in most studies, which is in turn a function of the fact that the populations for which each of these interventions is recommended has little or no overlap with the population for whom surgery is recommended in current published guidelines.
 Although surgical techniques and outcomes have improved since the era when Harrington rod placement was the standard of care for severe AIS, the surgical procedures typically used to treat scoliosis are invasive and not without complications.
-As a result, surgery has in practice been reserved for treatment of those in whom bracing has failed; in some bracing studies, avoidance of surgery actually is used as the primary outcome.
+As a result, surgery has in practice been reserved for treatment of those in whom bracing has failed; in some bracing studies, avoidance of surgery is actually used as the primary outcome.

 As with all major surgeries, spinal fusion for AIS involves short- and long-term risks.
-Estimates of blood loss during AIS surgery vary (averaging 1200mL to 2455mL, depending on the procedure).
-Pain following AIS surgery is fairly common, with 30 (16%) of 190 patients in a prospective cohort study reporting moderate to severe pain at 1 year post-operation.
-Other complications of AIS surgery include death, infection, pseudoarthrosis, and neurologic deficits (Table 22).
-About six to seven percent of patients experience complications from surgery for AIS, 133, 138, 139 and very few patients (0.03%) die of those complications.
-Some of the more common complications are pulmonary (1% to 4% of patients) and implant-related complications (1.1% to 1.5%).
-Neurologic complications-such as nerve root damage and spinal cord injuries-occur in about 0.6 to 0.8 percent of AIS surgery patients, 139, 140 most of whom experience complete or partial recovery.
-As noted earlier, some research suggests that surgical treatment of individuals with high degree of curvature (Cobb angle greater than 70°) is more complex and associated with a higher likelihood of short-term risks (such as increased surgical duration, blood loss, and need for transfusion).
+Estimates of blood loss during AIS surgery vary (averaging 1,200 to 2,455 mL, depending on the procedure).134-136 Pain following AIS surgery is fairly common, with 30 (16%) of 190 patients in a prospective cohort study reporting moderate to severe pain at 1 year postoperation.
+Other complications of AIS surgery include death, infection, pseudoarthrosis, and neurologic deficits (Table 24).
+About 6 to 7 percent of patients experience complications from surgery for AIS, and very few patients (0.03%) die of those complications.
+Some of the more common complications are pulmonary (1% to 4%) and implant-related complications (1.1% to 1.5%).
+Neurologic complications-such as nerve root damage and spinal cord injuries-occur in about 0.6 to 0.8 percent of AIS surgery patients, most of whom experience complete or partial recovery.
+As noted earlier, some research suggests that surgical treatment of persons with high degree of curvature (Cobb angle >70°) is more complex and associated with a higher likelihood of short-term risks (such as increased surgical duration, blood loss, and need for transfusion).

-In summary, there is a developing body of evidence suggesting that the progression of mild and moderate AIS curves during adolescence can be interrupted or slowed with non-surgical intervention.
-Whether this is beneficial to individuals with AIS over the life course, however, depends on whether the curve at the end of growth is associated with improved outcomes in adulthood.
+In summary, there is a developing body of evidence suggesting that the progression of mild and moderate AIS curves during adolescence can be interrupted or slowed with nonsurgical intervention.
+Whether this is beneficial to persons with AIS over the life course, however, depends on whether the curve at the end of growth is associated with improved outcomes in adulthood.